hollowstrawberry/crab-cogs/README.md

 ### 🔴 SimpleCheckers

 Play Checkers/Draughts against your friends or the bot itself.
 You can also make your bots play against each other.
-The only variant available right now is English Draughts (also known as American Checkers), but if you want to play a different variant of chess let me know and I might add it.
+The only variant available right now is English Draughts (also known as American Checkers), but if you want to play a different variant let me know and I might add it.
 The checkers AI used here is a simple minimax algorithm, but it may still pose a challenge to most people.

 ![demonstration](https://i.imgur.com/bhhBB5d.png)